sergiy79/codecombat/Third-party-software-and-services.md

 You don't need to learn how to use all of these tools, but please take some time to familiarize yourself with at least the ones you'll be using for the area(s) you'd like to work on.

+If you add a project or tool to CodeCombat, please list it here and on the open-source shoutout section of the [legal page](https://github.com/codecombat/codecombat/blob/master/app/templates/legal.jade).

 ## Core Languages

 * [CoffeeScript](http://coffeescript.org/): Used throughout the site instead of JavaScript.
 If you're familiar with Python or Ruby then you'll feel right at home.
 If you're familiar with JavaScript, you'll find CoffeeScript seeks to fix many of JavaScript's faults and, we think, does a pretty good job.